docutag/hotnote/README.md

 ### Web Application

-Deploy hotNote to any static hosting service:
+Deploy hotnote to any static hosting service:

 1. Build the application:
    ```bash